MNA4/decode-the-drawings/README.md

 ```
 positions[i] = rays[i] * distances[i]
 ```
-and use the distances we calculated in step 3.
+and calculate the distance using the formula we just solved in step 3.

 **for step 5.3-5.4, nothing interesting happens, we just calculate the camera's position relative to the average balls position, and then we find the pen tip position in the camera's coordinate system.**